hasi96/course_website/schedule.md

 ## Labs

-[Download Rmd Template]{ @labs https://cdn.rawgit.com/DS4PS/Data-Science-Class/master/01-TEXTBOOK/Unit-04-Analysis-with-Groups.Rmd }
+[ Download Rmd Template ]{@lab https://cdn.rawgit.com/DS4PS/Data-Science-Class/master/01-TEXTBOOK/Unit-04-Analysis-with-Groups.Rmd }

 Here is what your Markdown file will look like.
 You need to replace all -->text<-- with the appropriate responses formatted using Markdown syntax.